donejs/donejs/tutorials/getstarted/creating.md

 with:

     "{Cookbook.Models.Recipe} created" : function(Recipe, ev, recipe){
-      this.element.append(this.view('init', [recipe]))
+     this.list.push(recipe);
     }

-So, when a recipe is created, it will render the init view with the recipe and append the result to the recipe element.
+So, when a recipe is created, we just add it to the list we are currently displaying.

-__Updating Recipes__

-When a recipe is updated, an "updated" event is triggered.
-The List control listens for this
-with:

-    "{Cookbook.Models.Recipe} updated" : function(Recipe, ev, recipe){
-      recipe.elements(this.element)
-            .html(this.view('recipe', recipe) );
-    }

-So, when a recipe is updated, List will update that element's html.
+Again, thanks to live binding the list will just update itself without having anything else to do.

 ### Putting it all Together